QED0711/audio_analyzer/README.md

 # Audio Analyzer

 The code in this project provides a means of comparing two audio files through visualization to see their similarities and differences.
 A detailed walkthrough for how to implement the custom classes is provided in the `main.ipynb`.
-Additionaly, you can find an writeup and sample analysis using these tools at [this medium article](https://medium.com/@qdizon/a-data-scientists-approach-to-visual-audio-comparison-fa15a5d3dcef).
+Additionaly, you can find a writeup and sample analysis using these tools at [this medium article](https://medium.com/@qdizon/a-data-scientists-approach-to-visual-audio-comparison-fa15a5d3dcef).

 ## Project Contents